rgokhale97/MBTADepartureTimeGenerator/README.md

 # MBTADepartureTimeGenerator

 This program uses the MBTA v3 API to help a user find the next departing train for a particular stop on the MBTA T network.
-It will prompt the user for different info relating to routes, stops, etc. It will first ask you to pick a route, then a stop, and then a direction.
+It will prompt the user for different info relating to routes, stops, etc. It will first ask the user to choose a route, then a stop, and then a direction.

 To run this program: